 Customs Requirements: Uruguay's Customs authorities may enforce strict regulations concerning temporary importation or exportation of certain items.
 These include precious jewels, gold, firearms, pornography, inflammable articles, acids, prohibited drugs, plants, seeds, and foodstuffs as well as antiquities and business equipment.
-Uruguayan Customs also prohibits the import of subversive materials aimed at overthrowing the government or promoting anarchy, genocide, or other globally condemned practices.
+Uruguayan Customs also prohibits the importation of subversive materials aimed at overthrowing the government or promoting anarchy, genocide, or other globally condemned practices.
 Contact the Embassy of Uruguay in Washington, D.C., or one of Uruguay's consulates in the United States for specific information regarding customs requirements.

 Travelers Who Require Accessibility Assistance: Uruguayan law prohibits discrimination against persons with disabilities, but the government does not effectively enforce these provisions.
 Transportation services are generally not equipped for access by persons with disabilities.
 Sidewalks and crosswalks are often in need of maintenance and/or accessibility ramps and can present challenges to persons with disabilities.

 Women Travelers: See our travel tips for Women Travelers.

 Medical care facilities in Uruguay are considered adequate and most meet U.S. standards.
 The responsiveness of emergency personnel ambulance service is generally within U.S. standards.
 Ambulances are staffed with a medical doctor, enabling advanced treatment/care en route to the local hospital.